julian-molina/Documentation/pages/suite/suite-system-requirements.md

 ## Storage

-The fresh system installation folder may take up to 50 MB of disk space.
+The fresh system installation folder may take up to 500 MB of disk space, and another 500 MB are required for the data mining conducted during Welcome Tutorial getting started tour of the system.

-However, you will need plenty of storage space to store data downloaded from exchanges and processed by indicators.
-How much disk space you will need depends entirely on what data you chose to download and process.
+How much storage space you will need in the long run depends entirely on how you use the system.
 For example, if you intend to backtest strategies, you may want to download and process the entire history for the select market.
-For your reference, two-and-a-half years of the BTC/USDT Binance market, processed with currently available indicators, in all available time frames, weights around 6 GB.
+For your reference, two-and-a-half years of the BTC/USDT Binance market, processed with all currently available indicators, in all available time frames, weights around 10 GB.

 The system requires only 48-hours of processed data to run a live trading session.
 However, the strategy may require a longer history to properly calculate the lagging indicators, such as moving averages.
 The Weak-hands Buster strategy requires at least one month of data, for example.

 Bear in mind that live trading sessions require a live data feed, therefore, the storage space increments as the session runs, on a daily basis.

-{% include default-markets-note.html %}

-That said, you are free to stop the default data mining operation and work with the markets you wish, and with as little or as much historic data as best suits your needs.
-Also, you may limit the processing of data to the time frames you are interested in.
+The system allows full control over what data your process.

 ## Internet Connection